Saint Aymes Chocolates

 London, W2 2BB

 Nearest Station: Marble Arch (Underground)

 Earlier this week, I visited ‘Saint Aymes Chocolate’ cafe near Marble Arch Station.
 I’ve been looking forward to visiting here ever since it’s been all over my Insta feed for the past month or so.
 There certainly has the style to make this place really photogenic.
-This place is literally another Instagram heaven café, you certainly will not be disappointed once you walk past.
-Literally, people love the floral wisteria decoration they have at their main entrance, you always tend to find people snapping away whilst passing by.
+This place is literally another Instagram heaven café, and you certainly will not be disappointed once you walk past.
+Literally, people love the floral wisteria decorations they have at their main entrance, and you always tend to find people snapping away whilst passing by.
 However, I do not blame them at all because it’s probably up there with the top list of the prettiest and enchanting cafes in London.

 Not many people still know where this place is or know about it, so it’s best to be there quick to get those perfect shots as I can imagine this place will be overwhelmed with people during the summer period.

 The interiors downstairs and upstairs are really eye-catching and you would easily fall in love with the amount of floral and antiques there is around here.
 Even though there are two beautiful floral walls upstairs, if it gets busy upstairs you can go downstairs and sit around another stunning floral wall display with a pink sofa to have your food and tea.

 Gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
 Also, small unicorn cookies cost about £3.85.
 Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owner provided me with some water to have along with the cookie.